en-US

 • The agent’s maximum data storage buffer is one hour.

 • If the agent is unable to reach the controller for more than one hour, tests continue, and the buffered data older than one hour are overwritten with each new minute of data.
-Only the last hour of test data is stored locally.
+Only the last hour of probing data is stored locally.

 • Time series data